-Joining Oisin and Saramai to read his poetry and stimulate a conversation is award-winning poet and publisher Peter Fallon, the success of whose work has brought him around the world and who, in the words of the Sunday Times, is ‘one of Ireland's greatest literary talents’.
+Joining Oisín and Saramai to read his poetry and keep the meaningful chat going is award-winning poet and publisher Peter Fallon, the success of whose work has taken him around the world and who, in the words of the Sunday Times, is “one of Ireland’s greatest literary talents”.

 Following on from his successful, sold-out concert in Kells last summer, Matthew Gilsenan from The Celtic Tenors brings a performance of his new solo show to his hometown.
 The event will take place in the leafy surrounds of the Headfort Garden (weather permitting).